jamesridgway/github-actions-approval-api/README.md

 `./infra-azure` uses [Pulumi](https://www.pulumi.com/) to deploy the API

+## How does this work?

+For a detailed explanation of how this works checkout this blog post:

+* Approving Builds and Workflows with GitHub Actions and Microsoft Teams

 ## Required configuration
 In `./infra-azure` create a `.env` file based on the `.env.example`.
 Provide the details for a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has permission to trigger workflows.